 VCAT and planning disputes

-If you have applied for a planning permit or you have made an objection to a planning permit application and you disagree with a Council decision, then you can appeal to the Victorian Civil and Administrative Tribunal (VCAT) to review the decision.
+If you have applied for a planning permit, or you have made an objection to a planning permit application, and you disagree with Council’s decision, you may apply to the Victorian Civil and Administrative Tribunal (VCAT) for a review of that decision (commonly referred to as an appeal).

 VCAT is an independent tribunal that hears and determines a range of disputes.

-After Council has made their decision, common appeals to VCAT are:
+After Council has made its decision, common applications to VCAT include:

-• The permit applicant appeals against Council’s refusal to grant the permit
+• The permit applicant applies for review of Council’s refusal to grant a permit

-• The permit applicant appeals against conditions Council has imposed on the Planning Permit
+• The permit applicant applies for review of conditions imposed on a planning permit

-• An objector appeals against Council’s decision to issue a Notice of Decision to Grant a Planning Permit
+• An objector applies for review of Council’s decision to grant a permit (following the issue of a Notice of Decision to Grant a Permit)

-Once Council gives notice of their decision, the timeframes to lodge an appeal are:
+Once Council gives notice of its decision, the timeframes to apply for a review are:

 • 60 days for applicants